-The 2022 Section NE-3A Conclave is scheduled for June 3rd – 5th at Camp Babcock-Hovey in Ovid, NY.
+The 2022 Section E15 Conclave is scheduled for June 3rd – 5th at Camp Babcock-Hovey in Ovid, NY.
 The host lodge will be the host lodge for the first time since 2016.
 The Section Conclave is an annual gathering of five lodges in our section for fun, fellowship, training, activities, and an opportunity to meet members throughout our area.
 We are hoping to have many members help to allow everyone to enjoy the weekend!

 The Order of the Arrow – Scouting’s National Honor Society

 For over 100 years, the Order of the Arrow (OA) has recognized Scouts and Scouters who best exemplify the Scout Oath and Law in their daily lives.
 This recognition provides encouragement for others to live these ideals as well.
 Arrowmen are known for maintaining camping traditions and spirit, promoting year-round and long-term resident camping, developing leaders, and providing cheerful service to others.
 OA service, activities, adventures, and training for youth and adults are models of quality leadership development and programming that enrich, support, and help to extend Scouting to America’s youth.